Barcelona concedes late to draw at Celta Vigo 2-2 in Spain

 Barcelona hadn't conceded in five straight matches.
 It hasn't won at Celta in six consecutive matches, since 2015.

-Barcelona coach Quique Setién started with youngsters Ansu Fati and Riqui Puig in the lineup, leaving Antoine Griezmann on the bench for most of the match at Balaídos Stadium.
+Setien started youngsters Ansu Fati and Riqui Puig, leaving Antoine Griezmann on the bench for most of the match at Balaidos Stadium.

 Athletic Bilbao increased its chances of qualifying for the Europa League by defeating relegation-threatened Mallorca 3-1 at home, moving to ninth place.